Installing R/exams

 install.packages("exams", repos = "https://R-Forge.R-project.org")

-Details: Several additional R packages, automatically installed by the command above, are needed for certain tasks: base64enc (HTML-based output: Base64 encoding of supplements), knitr (R/Markdown-based exercises), magick (turning LaTeX output into images, e.g., for TikZ graphics), png (NOPS exams: reading scanned PNG images), RCurl (ARSnova: posting exercises), RJSONIO (ARSnova: JSON format), rmarkdown (pandoc-based conversion), tinytex (PDF output: lightweight LaTeX distribution), tth (HTML output from R/LaTeX exercises).
+Dependencies: Several additional R packages, automatically installed by the command above, are needed for certain tasks: base64enc (HTML-based output: Base64 encoding of supplements), knitr (R/Markdown-based exercises), rmarkdown (pandoc-based conversion), magick (converting PDFs into images, e.g., for scanning NOPS exams or TikZ graphics), openxlsx (Kahoot: exporting exercises to Excel sheets), png (NOPS exams: reading scanned PNG images), qpdf (NOPS exams: manipulating scanned PDF sheets), RCurl (ARSnova: posting exercises), RJSONIO (ARSnova: JSON format), tinytex (PDF output: lightweight LaTeX distribution), tth (HTML output from R/LaTeX exercises), xml2 (converting XML from Moodle or Testvision to Rmd exercises).

 3. LaTeX